Praenyth/Praenyth/README.md

 # Currently Learning: #
 Kotlin

+# Not Interested in, But Still Learning #
+HTML, CSS, and Javascript

 # Plan to Learn: #
 C# and C++

 # Hardly Touched: #
-Java, HTML, CSS, and JavaScript
+Java